Inverse Optimization: Theory and Applications: Classical Inverse Optimization

 Let the inverse-feasible set $\Thetainv(\bhx)$ be the set of $\btheta$ that satisfy the KKT conditions above.
 For a general $\FOPC(\btheta)$, this set features bilinear equations in $\lambda_j$ and $g_j(\bhx, \btheta)$, meaning that the general inverse problem is not easily solvable.
 However, in the case where $\btheta$ lies only in the objective, the corresponding inverse problem is a conic program. \begin{lemma}[\citet{iyengar2005inverse}] Consider $\FOPC(\btheta)$.
 Suppose that $\bg(\bx, \btheta) = \bg(\bx)$ and that there exists $\bx$ for which $-\bg(\bx) \in \interior(\set{C})$.
 Then $\IOPp(\bhx, \bhtheta)$ is equivalent to

 Furthermore if $\nabla_{\bx} f(\bhx, \btheta)$ is an affine function of $\btheta$, then the above problem is convex. \end{lemma}

-If the gradient of the forward objective must be affine in the parameters, then $\IOPp(\bhx, \bhtheta)$ can be easily solved.
-Recall the examples of forward objectives presented in Section~\ref{sec:problem_def}. ~\citet{iyengar2005inverse} focus on linear and quadratic objective functions, but we may use convex-separable basis functions and still end up with a convex inverse problem.

-If we further consider specific characterizations of $\FOPC(\btheta)$, we can implement even more efficient algorithms.
-For example,~\citet{zhang2010augmented} consider a quadratic forward optimization model where $f(\bx, \btheta) = \bx^\tpose \bPhi \bx + \bpsi^\tpose \bx$ for $\bTheta = \{ (\bPhi, \bpsi) \;|\; \bPhi \in \field{S}^{n \times n}, \; \bpsi \in \set{R}^n \}$.
+Specific characterizations of $\FOPC(\btheta)$ can incur very efficient algorithms.
+For example,~\citet{zhang2010augmented} consider quadratic forward optimization models where $f(\bx, \btheta) = \bx^\tpose \bPhi \bx + \bpsi^\tpose \bx$ for $\bTheta = \{ (\bPhi, \bpsi) \;|\; \bPhi \in \field{S}^{n \times n}, \; \bpsi \in \set{R}^n \}$.
 Using Lemma~\ref{lem:iyengar_inverse_conic}, the inverse conic problem is a semi-definite program (SDP).
-Instead of directly solving this problem,~\citet{zhang2010augmented} propose a more efficient algorithm by first taking the dual of this SDP.
-This dual is a semi-smooth, differentiable convex program with fewer variables and can be solved by a Newton method.
+Here,~\citet{zhang2010augmented} propose a more efficient algorithm by first writing the dual of this program as a semi-smooth, differentiable convex program that can be solved by a Newton method.
 Further,~\citet{zhang2010inverse} consider convex forward models with separable basis objective functions $f(\bx,\btheta) = \sum_{b=1}^B \theta_b f^{(b)}(\bx)$ and known linear equality constraints.
 In this case, the inverse problem is a linear program.